ORNL/cpp-proposals-pub/D1673/blas_interface.md

 interface based on the dense Basic Linear Algebra Subroutines (BLAS).
 This corresponds to a subset of the [BLAS Standard](http://www.netlib.org/blas/blast-forum/blas-report.pdf).
-Our proposal implements the following classes of algorithms on matrices and vectors:
+Our proposal implements the following classes of algorithms on arrays that represent matrices and vectors:

 * Elementwise vector sums